top of page

 Marianela "Malita" Belloso

-2018 named Personaje Destacado del año, Culture and Arts by El Mundo Hispánico 2019 featured in Atlanta’s Q Magazine.
+• 2018: Personaje Destacado del año, Culture and Arts, El Mundo Hispánico

 Maria Carolina "Cara" Belloso